Last updated on May 13th, 2023.

 Follow the A84 south for a half-mile and then turn onto a single-track side road that winds its way uphill for another half mile.
 At this point you’ll be on the Rob Roy Way/Sustrans Route 7 which heads through the glen.

-One point to note about the start of the trail is that it heads upwards quite steeply in a zigzag so it’s hard going, but once you get to the top you’ll find the remainder of the route is level until you get to the commercial forest at the opposite end of Glen Ogle.
+One point to note about the start of the trail is that it heads upwards quite steeply in a zigzag so it’s hard going, but once you get to the top you’ll find the remainder of the route is level until you get to the commercial forest at the opposite end of the glen.

-The trail follows an old railway line that’s predominantly gravel and grass but has several sections of tarmac so it’s ideal for cycling along, hence its inclusion in the Sustrans network.
+The Glen Ogle walk follows an old railway line that’s predominantly gravel and grass but has several sections of tarmac so it’s ideal for cycling along, hence its inclusion in the Sustrans network.

 Route 7 is one of the longest off-road cycling routes in Britain with 547 miles (ca. 880 km) of sumptuous scenery between Sunderland and Inverness, and this section at Glen Ogle is one of the highlights.